Theory of art: The value of art

 Tolstoy defined art as the following: "Art is a human activity consisting in this, that one man consciously, by means of certain external signs, hands on to others feelings he has lived through, and that other people are infected by these feelings and also experience them."
 However, this definition is merely a starting point for his theory of art's value.
 To some extent, the value of art, for Tolstoy, is one with the value of empathy.
 However, sometimes empathy is not of value.
 In chapter fifteen of What Is Art?, Tolstoy says that some feelings are good, but others are bad, and so art is only valuable when it generates empathy or shared feeling for good feelings.
 For example, Tolstoy asserts that empathy for decadent members of the ruling class makes society worse, rather than better.
 In chapter sixteen, he asserts that the best art is "universal art" that expresses simple and accessible positive feeling.

 An argument for the value of art, used in the fictional work The Hitchhikers Guide to the Galaxy, proceeds that, if some external force presenting imminent destruction of Earth asked humanity what its value was—what should humanity's response be?
 The argument continues that the only justification humanity could give for its continued existence would be the past creation and continued creation of things like a Shakespeare play, a Rembrandt painting or a Bach concerto.
-The suggestion is that these are the things of value which define humanity.
+The suggestion is that these are the things of value that define humanity.
 Whatever one might think of this claim — and it does seem to undervalue the many other achievements of which human beings have shown themselves capable, both individually and collectively — it is true that art appears to possess a special capacity to endure ("live on") beyond the moment of its birth, in many cases for centuries or millennia.
 This capacity of art to endure over time — what precisely it is and how it operates — has been widely neglected in modern aesthetics.